KAZABUILD/KAZABUILD/backend/README.md

    - staff can edit sensitive user related information;
    - admins can modify any object.

-### User specific API calls
- - `Users/POST/change-password` allows the user to change their own password, requires the old and new password in the body

 ### Auth specific API calls
  - `Auth/POST/login` allows anyone to login using their password and either Login or Email, sends confirmation email if enabled on user's account.
  - `Auth/POST/verify-2fa` redirect endpoint that verifies user login with 2fa, never call manually.